Chapter 7 Statistics

 In addition, the game is simple enough that we can do all of the calculations.

 This approach will be particularly useful for games like poker or blackjack that are more complex and/or involve human decision making.
-The win probability in blackjack depends on the skill of the player, so the house advantage can vary depending on who is playing, whether they are distracted or intoxicated, and various other human factors.
+The win probability in blackjack depends on choices made by the player, so the house advantage can vary depending on who is playing, their state of mind (are they distracted, intoxicated, or trying to show off?), and various other human factors.

 7.2 Data and the data generating process